faisal-nerd-coder/Programming-Language-C-C99-2000-/Chapter 1: Getting Started/README.md

 - Good base for learning C++, c#, or Java Later.

--Unix, Linux, Windows, Gaming frameworks are written in C.
+- Unix, Linux, Windows, Gaming frameworks are written in C.

--Embeded systems programs are written in C.
+- Embeded systems programs are written in C.

 * Constants = Literals -> Cannot Change
 * Variables = Identifiers -> May Change